Black Dynamite

 Black Dynamite is a 2009 American blaxploitation action comedy film starring Michael Jai White, Tommy Davidson, and Salli Richardson.
 The film was directed by Scott Sanders and co-written by White, Sanders, and Byron Minns, who also co-stars.
+It was produced by Ars Nova Entertainment, a division of theater Ars Nova.

-The plot centers on former CIA agent Black Dynamite, who must avenge his brother's death while cleaning the streets of a new drug that is ravaging the community.
+The plot centers on a former CIA agent turned pimp named Black Dynamite, who must avenge his brother's death while cleaning the streets of a new drug that is ravaging the community.
 The film is a parody of and homage to 1970s action and blaxploitation films.
 It had a trailer and funding even before a script was written.
 Black Dynamite was shot in 20 days in Super 16 format.
 The film was released in the United States on October 16, 2009, for only two weeks (with an "official" premiere at the Toronto After Dark film festival) and was well received by critics.
 It was released on home video on February 16, 2010.

 Plot

 In the early 1970s, Black Dynamite, a Vietnam War veteran and former CIA officer, skilled in kung fu, vows to clean up the streets of drug dealers and gangsters after his younger brother Jimmy is killed by a shady organization.
 O'Leary, Black Dynamite's former army and CIA partner, reinstates him into the agency because they do not want him seeking vengeance by himself.
 While trying to get to the bottom of Jimmy's murder, he finds out that his brother was actually working undercover for the CIA.
 Black Dynamite also discovers the shady organization is filling the black orphanages with heroin.
 He declares war on local drug dealers and successfully cleans up the streets, earning him the affection of Gloria, a Black Power activist who works at the local orphanage.

 After discovering the government's involvement in the drug ring, Black Dynamite steals the ledger belonging to corrupt Congressman James which details illegal shipments to a warehouse.
 Black Dynamite and his team (consisting of close friend Bullhorn, street hustler Cream Corn, militant leader Saheed, and three militants) storm the warehouse to capture a big shipment.
 They learn of a top-secret operation called "Code Kansas", but there are no drugs in the warehouse.
 They find only "Anaconda" brand malt liquor, a government-produced brand that, according to the advertising slogan, "Gives You Ooooooo!".
 In a diner, they decipher the slogan and uncover "Code Kansas" as a plan to literally emasculate African-American men through Anaconda Malt Liquor, which is formulated to "give (you) a little dick".
 The militant Gunsmoke, who has fallen victim to the liquor's effect, is killed to put him out of his misery.
 Returning to the warehouse, Black Dynamite finds O'Leary is part of the evil plan but is just following orders.
 He kills O'Leary before acquiring his next lead to find the source of the "Code Kansas" plan.